turingschool/curriculum/tutorials/web_services/encoding_and_filtering.markdown

 # Encoding and Filtering Data

-You're building an API and are rolling with `respond_to` and `respond_with`.
-They're automatically rendering your objects as XML and JSON.
+You are building an API and are rolling with `respond_to` and `respond_with`.
+They are automatically rendering your objects as XML and JSON.

-Wait...they're automatically rendering your objects?
+Wait...they are automatically rendering your objects?
 Everything?
-Yep.
-If you're models have any sensitive data in them, and they probably do, you'll need to do some filtering.
+Yes!
+If your models have any sensitive data in them, and they probably do, you'll need to do some filtering.

 ## `to_xml` and `to_json` in the Model